 NOTE: For faculty, especially those teaching in-person classes, please alert your class appropriately and immediately of the schedule change as well as your academic dean.

 No class, regardless of modality, should be canceled nor changed in scheduling or format unless instructed by the SXU Health Center and/or after consulting with your academic dean.

 Employees should not assume a diagnosis nor try to contact trace in any way.
-Employees who know a fellow employee has tested positive for COVID-19 should encourage the employee to go home as soon as possible and ask them to notify the SXU Health Center using the HIPAA-compliant COVID Reporting Form.
+Employees who know a fellow employee has tested positive for COVID-19 should encourage the employee to go home as soon as possible.

-Faculty and staff should show compassion to the student, asking if they need help, and encourage the student to self-report by filling out the HIPAA-compliant COVID-19 Reporting Form.
+Faculty and staff should show compassion to the student and ask if they need help.
 It is important to keep the student's disclosure confidential to support HIPAA laws.
-Please allow the professionally-trained contact tracers from the Health Center to guide the rest of the process.
-They will let you know if there is any reason to make changes to your class schedule or format.
+If you have any specific questions or concerns about exposures in your class, please contact the Health Center at 773-298-3712 or healthcenterFREESXU.
+The Health Center staff will let you know if there is any reason to make changes to your class schedule or format.
 If for whatever reason you consider canceling a class, please consult your dean.

 SXU employees are working on campus on a full-time basis with campus offices open during standard business hours (typically 8:30 a.m. to 4:30 p.m.
 Monday through Friday).
 Please contact the Office of Human Resources at humanresourcesFREESXU who will consider your workplace accommodation request and further communicate what is or isn't possible.